abuhaamidh/Leetcode-solutions-in-JS/README.md

 ABOUT:
 A collection of clean and well documented solutions
-A reference for anyone looking to study patterns and approaches to solving Leetcode problems.
+A reference for anyone looking to study patterns and approaches to solve Leetcode problems.

 STRUCTURE:
 Each file contains:

-Problem description
+Problem description,
-My approach
+My approach,
-My explanation to solve
+My explanation to solve the problem,
 The solution code